 Odaiba Branch Office, the Tokyo Regional Immigration Services Bureau

-Note: Failure to return a residence card as directed by law will result in a fine of up to 200,000 yen.
-Those who fail to return their residence card while outside of Japan will be subject to this fine upon re-entry to Japan.
+Note: Persons who do not fulfil their obligation to return the residence card may be fined up to 200,000 yen.
+If the residence card is not returned while the person is out of Japan, they will be subject to a fine upon re-entry to Japan.

 During your period of residence, you must report a change in jobs, leaving of jobs, change of school, withdrawal from school, divorce, living apart from a spouse, or death of a spouse within 14 days to the Immigration Services Agency.

 If you change schools or withdraw, you must notify the Immigration Bureau in person or by post as soon as possible.
 In such cases, failure to submit notification is subject to a fine of up to 200,000 yen.
 Forging a false notification is punishable by up to 1 year imprisonment or a fine of up to 200,000 yen.
 Failure to submit notification of a change of address, or the forging of a false change of address may result in the revocation of your status of residence.